-JMD 474 Advanced Diagnostics
+JMD 474 Advanced Diagnostics 2 weeks.
+Credits 1.5

 This is a case-based course on diagnostic medicine including aspects of pathology, radiology, and laboratory medicine.
 This course is structured around doing one literature review and four cases using online discussion boards and survey tools.
 Besides the diagnostic component, each case will also have an overarching "theme," including principles of testing, critical evaluation of literature, barriers to diagnosis, and financial cost of diagnosis.
 This course was created as a collaboration between the Pathology and Radiology departments.
 This course is delivered through online learning.
+Grading: Pass/Fail our response to the Covid pandemic, and then to apply these lessons to an emerging infectious disease.
+Response is broken into four general areas: interrupting disease transmission; reducing morbidity & mortality; treatment strategies; and prophylaxis/prevention strategies.
+Grading: Pass/Fail